telerik/teststudio-docs/docs/features/scheduling-test-runs/scheduling-results.md

 ## Publish To Server

 Use this button to publish the currently selected locally executed test list result to the Scheduling server.
+Those results will also appear in the <a href="/general-information/test-results/executive-dashboard" target="_blank">Executive Dashboard</a>.

 ![Publish to Server][5]